-NUC-7738: Phase 1/2 clinical trial.
-A Phase 1/2 first-in-human dose escalation and expansion clinical trial, also known as the NuTide:701 trial, in patients with advanced solid tumors who have exhausted all treatment options is currently ongoing.
-The objective of the Phase 1 part of the trial was to establish the recommended dose and schedule for NUC-7738, as illustrated in the schema below.
+NUC-7738: Ongoing Phase 1/2 clinical trial.
+A Phase 1/2 first-in-human dose escalation and expansion clinical trial, also known as the NuTide:701 trial, in patients with advanced solid tumors who have exhausted all treatment options is currently ongoing and is currently in the Phase 2 part of the clinical trial.
+The objective of the Phase 1 part of the trial is to establish the recommended dose and schedule for NUC-7738, as illustrated in the schema below.
 The maximum tolerated dose was 1,350 mg/m2 administered on a weekly schedule.
-The Phase 2 part of the trial is currently evaluating efficacy and further characterizing the safety profile of NUC-7738 at the recommended Phase 2 dose.
+The Phase 2 part of the trial is to evaluate efficacy and further characterize the safety profile of NUC-7738 at the recommended Phase 2 dose both as a monotherapy and in combination with the PD-1 inhibitor, pembrolizumab.

-In September 2021 at the Virtual ESMO Congress, we presented interim data from the first 29 patients treated in this trial.
+In September 2021, at the Virtual ESMO Congress, we presented interim data from the first 29 patients treated in this trial.
 These interim data indicated a favorable pharmacokinetic and tolerability profile of NUC-7738.
 In plasma samples from patients treated with NUC-7738, a dose-proportional increase in exposure was observed.
 NUC-7738 was efficiently converted to the active anti-cancer metabolite, 3'-dATP, in patients white blood cells, where high levels of 3'-dATP were detected.
 The intracellular 3'-dATP generated also had a prolonged half-life, with detectable levels in some patients more than 50 hours after infusion.
 NUC-7738 has been found to be well tolerated.
-Additionally, three case studies highlighted patients with encouraging tumor reductions who remained on NUC-7738 treatment for extended periods of time, as shown below.
-We expect to report additional interim data from the NuTide:701 trial in 2022.
+Additionally, three case studies highlighted patients with encouraging tumor reductions who remained on NUC-7738 treatment for extended periods of time.
+In June 2022, we presented data at the European Hematology Association 2022 Hybrid Congress that showed that NUC-7738 can suppress the expansion and survival of AML cells by reducing \(\mathcal{B} \)-catenin signaling, a key pathway in AML.